RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

    :language: bash

 **Special case openmpi**
-  This scenario applies ONLY to applications that are compiled using one of openmpi modules (versions 4.0.x and 4.1.x) and have failed with the following error when run on multiple nodes:
+  This scenario applies ONLY to applications that are compiled using one of Open MPI modules (versions 4.0.x and 4.1.x) and have failed with the following error when run on multiple nodes:

   :red:`[btl_openib_component.c:3655:handle_wc] Unhandled work completion opcode is 136`

-  The openmpi versions in 4.0.x and 4.1.x series use **openib** interface which no longer works the same way under a new operating system.
-The solution is to instruct openmpi to use **UCX**.
+  The Open MPI versions in 4.0.x and 4.1.x series use **openib** interface which no longer works the same way under a new operating system.
+The solution is to instruct Open MPI to use **UCX**.
 This is done via the following in your submit
   script:

-  1. :tt:`#SBATCH --constraint="mlx5_ib"` run on nodes with updated IB firmware
+  1. :tt:`#SBATCH --constraint="mlx5_ib"` run on nodes with updated InfiniBand firmware
-  2. use 3 export commands to set the UCX parameters for openmpi
+  2. Use 3 export commands to set the UCX parameters for Open MPI
-  3. add :tt:`-mca mpl ucx`  parameters  to your mpirun command
+  3. Add :tt:`-mca mpl ucx`  parameters  to your ``mpirun`` command

   .. centered:: File mpi-special-case.sub